USGS Forecast: Episode 51 Expected July 11-15

 5. Eruption pauses.
 Deflation begins.
 Cycle resets.

 The cycle went through an intensification phase.
 Early episodes in January 2025 produced modest 100-160 foot fountains.
 By mid-2025, heights exceeded 1,000 feet.
-Episode 39 on December 24, 2025 set the record at approximately 1,400 feet (425m).
-Since then, recent episodes (46-47) have settled around 650 feet — the magma supply may have stabilized, or a new escalation could be building.
+Episode 39 on December 24, 2025 set the fountain height record at approximately 1,400 feet (425m).
+Episodes 46-48 have settled around 650-foot fountains, but the plume heights tell a different story — Episode 48's 24,000-foot plume shattered Episode 46's 20,000-foot record, suggesting more volatile-rich magma even as fountain heights stabilize.

 Key Episodes